cxwn/summary-of-work-and-study/MyTechblogs/Bash shell 中，select 使用举例.md

 1) host1
 2) host2
 3) host3
-Pease input the number of host: 1
+Please input the number of host: 1
 This host is: host1.
-Pease input the number of host: 3
+Please input the number of host: 3
 This host is: host3.
-Pease input the number of host: 4
+Please input the number of host: 4
 The host is not exist!
 ```